2 PICARD overview

 -help

-Lists help text summarizing Picard usage
+Lists help text summarizing the command usage.

 -version

-Prints out the version information
+Prints out the pipeline version information.

 -man